OpenSourcePolitics/decidim-map/README.md

 # Decidim::Map

-#Carto.
+React / Leaflet / GraphQL components for map display

 ## Usage

-Map will be available as a Component for a Participatory Space.
+Map will be available as a menu in the main navigation.

 ## Installation

+**need Decidim 0.15+**

 Add this line to your application's Gemfile: